Yahvuh/Eliza/README.md

 * *Implement more types of markup languages*
 * *Include different types of template languages*
 * *Create a profile page that shows all posts that author has made*
+* *Add "sticky" function to posts that are stuck to the top of pages/profiles*